alphauslabs/blueapi/docs/authentication/apikey.md

 ALPHAUS_AUTH_URL=https://login.alphaus.cloud/access_token
 ```

-After this, you should now be able to authenticate whether you use [bluectl](https://github.com/alphauslabs/bluectl), or our [supported client libraries](https://alphauslabs.github.io/blueapi/sdks/), or call our JSON/REST APIs directly.
+After this, you should now be able to authenticate whether you use [bluectl](https://github.com/alphauslabs/bluectl), or our [supported client libraries](https://alphauslabs.github.io/blueapi/sdks/).